wzunker/taktmate/MICROSOFT_ENTRA_EXTERNAL_ID_SETUP.md

 ### 7.1 Enable Custom Policy Framework

 1. **Enable Identity Experience Framework**
-   - In Azure AD B2C, go to "Identity Experience Framework"
+   - In Microsoft Entra External ID, go to "Identity Experience Framework"
    - If not enabled, follow the setup wizard
    - This creates the necessary applications for custom policies

 2. **Download Starter Pack**
-   - Download the Azure AD B2C Custom Policy Starter Pack from Microsoft
+   - Download the Microsoft Entra External ID Custom Policy Starter Pack from Microsoft
    - Extract to a local directory for editing
    - We'll use the "SocialAndLocalAccounts" starter pack